RESNA's Standards Committee for Assistive Technology for Air Travel (ATAT)

 Click here for a membership form to join this committee (PDF).

-The RESNA Standards Committee on Assistive Technology for Air Travel met face-to-face on October 30, 2019 at Airlines for America (A4A) in Washington, D.C.
-It is anticiapted the next meeting will be scheduled as a virtual meeting in January 2020.
+Future meetings are being planned now and the meeting information will be posted soon.
 Along with Airline Industry Experts and Disability Organization Representatives, the committee is seeking to recruit Consumers/Caregivers, Government, Mobility Device Manufacturers, Research & Development, Test Labs, Testing Assessment, & Clinical Experts.
 Meetings are open to anyone; voting on documents requires membership.
 If you have any questions about the work of this committee or how to get involved, please contact the Chair, Peter Axelson at firstname.lastname@example.org for additional information.

 Assistive technologies that have to be stored in the baggage areas on board aircraft are often damaged by the time they are returned to the passenger at their destination.
 Content for a standardized information card and checklist, labeling, handling procedures, and training are needed to improve the process for the storage and handling of mobility technologies that are required for passengers who are not ambulatory.
 Design guidelines are needed to encourage manufacturers to manufacture and to educate assistive technology providers, suppliers, seating and mobility specialists, and passengers about selecting mobility devices that have features specific for air travel.
 The features would make the mobility devices easier to handle during air travel and reduce the likelihood of damage.